It had been seven years since Anna discovered the truth; yet it seemed a lifetime ago. What lay beyond the veil before her?

 The story told of a devastating incident, long ago.
 How another mammoth veil in a Hebrew temple had torn violently, right down the middle, as if by unseen hands—as an innocent Man died on a Roman cross.
 Anna had finally come to know that Man as her life.
 Now she understood.
 He was the only way to God—for her, for anyone.
 God Himself, appearing in human flesh; born to die, to pay for the sins of every person on earth, of all time, in one sacrificial act of grace and forgiveness.

 Anna hadn’t let herself believe it before that day—when so many people just disappeared!

 Everyone had heard the voice roaring from the heavens then.
 Like the blast of a great horn, it had shaken them all to their knees.
-Some recognized the voice instantly, yet they had been too late in taking the prophecy seriously, as unbelief, or their “religion,” had masked the truth.
-Anna had only covered her ears at the sound, still unwilling to listen.
+Some recognized the voice instantly, yet they had been too late in taking the prophecy seriously, because unbelief or mere “religion” had masked the truth.
+Anna had only covered her ears at the sound; still unwilling to listen.
 It had all been too incredible for her to believe.

 But, people were suddenly gone, and Anna realized she and millions of others were now left behind to face what Jesus Himself had warned of, “For then there will be great tribulation such as has not occurred, since the beginning of the world until now, nor ever shall be.”

 The mysterious book of Revelation told of a “man of lawlessness” called Antichrist, who would rise during the final seven years.
 Ultimately, it said, he would show himself for who and what he was—Satan incarnate.
 At first, Anna had listened to that charismatic world leader; captivated by his smooth, persuasive words.
 But, just as the Book had foretold, three and a half years later, the man changed; morphed into something hideous in nature.
 A killing force; vicious and cruel.